 This is essentially a liquid foundation with air whipped into it, which gives it light almost weightless feel with a matte finish.
 Whipped or mousse foundations have consistency between liquid and cream.

 They work well for all skin types but are even better for dry or mature skin because they go on smoothly and provides medium to full coverage.
-You can apply mousse foundation with a makeup sponge or buffing brush.
+You can apply a mousse foundation with a makeup sponge or buffing brush.

 Maybelline dream matte mousse is one of the first and most recognisable mousse foundations.

 This stands for ‘’blemish balm” or “beauty balm” and has a creamy formula which works all skin types.
-They are used to used to even out skin tone by providing colour while moisturizing skin.
+They are used to even out skin tone by providing colour while moisturizing skin.
 BB creams also come in different formulas for the different skin types with a wide variety of price points.

 Tinted moisturizers are the intersection of skincare and makeup and provide a slightly more even skin tone.
 They can only provide sheer coverage and cannot cover deep hyperpigmentation so works best for women with good skin.
-Tinted moisturizers are great to use in hotter weather where wearing full coverage foundation is too much but you still want to look put together.
+Tinted moisturizers are great to use in hotter weather were wearing full coverage foundation is too much but you still want to look put together.
 Just make sure yours has an SPF at least 30 and like a regular moisturiser, you can apply it using your fingers.

 This comes in a pressurised canister like insecticide.
 You apply the foundation by spraying it directly on your face and comes out with a light mist for an airbrushed finish.
 Alternatively, you can spray it on a kabuki brush and then buff it into your skin.
 Spray foundations provide light to full coverage.
 I am not very familiar with this type of foundation and have never used one before, as they are just becoming widely available.